opengeospatial/bblock-template/USAGE.md

 ## How-to

-1. Fork (or click on "Use this template" on GitHub) this repository.
+1. Click on "Use this template" on GitHub (do not fork this repository, or you will have to manually enable the workflows).
-2. For each new building block, replace or create a copy of the `my-building-block` inside `_sources`.
-   Note: **the name of the new directory will be part of the building block identifier**.
+2. Set the `identifier-prefix` provided by OGC in `bblocks-config.yaml`:
+   * The first component of the prefix should represent the entity defining or maintaining this building block collection.
+If this is an OGC-related project, you may use `ogc.` here.
+   * The rest of the prefix components should be chosen according to the nature of the collection.
+For example, if this repository only contained schemas for *OGC API X*, a possible prefix could be `ogc.apis.api-x.schemas.`.
+   * Bear in mind that the path of the building blocks inside `_sources` will be used in their identifiers (see below).
+   * **Identifiers should be as stable as possible**, even when under development.
+This makes it easier to promote building blocks to production (i.e., being adopted by the OGC as official), and avoids having to manually/update references (in dependency declarations, schemas, etc.).
 3. Set a `name` for the repository inside `bblocks-config.yaml`.
 4. Configure any necessary [imports](#setting-up-imports) inside `bblocks-config.yaml`.
-5. Set the `identifier-prefix` provided by OGC in `bblocks-config.yaml`.
-6. Set the [additional register metadata properties]() in `bblocks-config.yaml`.
+5. Set the [additional register metadata properties]() in `bblocks-config.yaml`.
+6. For each new building block, replace or create a copy of the `mySchema` or `myFeature` inside `_sources`.
+   Note: **the path to and name of the new directory will be part of the building block identifier**.
 7. Update the [building block's files](#building-block-structure).
    1. See [Using a published schema](SCHEMAS.md) for information how test an existing schema.
    2. See [Semantic Annotation](JSONLD.md) for information how to "uplift" a schema - linking to a model using JSON-LD.